 Clustering efficiency and accuracy: Table 3 compares the running time (mean and variance) of our algorithm with the approximate kernel k-means, kernel k-means and k-means algorithms, when the parameters m = 20,000 and p = 1,000.
-On the CIFAR-100 data set, the proposed algorithm takes longer than the k-means algorithm, as expected, because of the additional time required for kernel computation and eigensystem calculation.
-It also takes longer than the approximate kernel k-means algorithm as it performs importance sampling by calculating and updating the eigenvectors of the sparse kernel matrix.
+On the CIFAR-100 data set, the proposed algorithm took longer than the k-means algorithm, as expected, because of the additional time required for kernel computation and eigensystem calculation.
+It also took longer than the approximate kernel k-means algorithm, as it performs importance sampling by calculating and updating the eigenvectors of the sparse kernel matrix.
 On the other hand, the approximate kernel k-means algorithm selects the subset of the data using uniform random sampling.
-The proposed algorithm, the approximate kernel k-means, and the k-means algorithms are significantly faster than the kernel k-means algorithm.
-Our algorithm spends more time in updating the eigenvectors and finding the leverage scores than clustering the eigenvectors to obtain the cluster labels.
-Similar performance is observed on the Imagenet, Youtube and Tiny data sets.
-The proposed algorithm is also faster than k-means on the Imagenet data set because k-means takes longer to converge.
+The proposed algorithm, the approximate kernel k-means, and the k-means algorithms were significantly faster than the kernel k-means algorithm.
+Our algorithm spent more time in updating the eigenvectors and finding the leverage scores, than clustering the eigenvectors to obtain the cluster labels.
+Similar performance was observed on the Imagenet, Youtube and Tiny data sets.
+The proposed algorithm was also faster than k-means on the Imagenet data set, because k-means took longer to converge.
 It is infeasible to compute the full kernel matrix for the Imagenet, Youtube and Tiny data sets, so we were unable to execute kernel k-means on them.
-For these data sets, we executed kernel k-means on a 50,000-sized randomly selected subset of the data, and assigned the remaining points to the closest cluster centers.
-The proposed algorithm is also faster than this implementation of kernel k-means because it takes a long time to find the distance between the data points and the cluster centers, and assign labels.
-Our algorithm is also more accurate than this kernel k-means implementation on the Imagenet data set.
+For these data sets, we first executed kernel k-means on a 50,000-sized randomly selected subset of the data, and then assigned the remaining points to the closest cluster centers.
+The proposed algorithm was also faster than this implementation of kernel k-means.
+Our algorithm was also more accurate than

-4https://developers.google.com/youtube/v3/
+5https://developers.google.com/youtube/v3/